-There is a number of performance measures used to assess the condition of highways.
-Performance Indicators (Pl's) enable the condition of the carriageway and footways asset groups to be compared with those assets managed by other authorities.
+There are several performance measures used to assess the condition of highways.
+Performance Indicators (PI's) enable the condition of the carriageway and footways asset groups to be compared with those assets managed by other authorities.

 These indicators are used throughout England and enable comparisons between authorities.